michelmbem/hello-microservice/README.md

 The project includes the following modules:

+* **Core Library**: a small library that contains the definitions of functionalities shared by other modules.
 * **Configuration Server**: Provides configuration properties to other modules.
 * **Eureka Discovery Server**: Allows microservices to dynamically discover each other and also acts as a load balancer.
 * **Notification Service**: Listens for events sent to a Kafka topic and sends emails in response.